StefTN/cldemo-vagrant_quagga/README.md

 Note that due to the way we simulate the out of band network, it is not possible to use `vagrant ssh` to access in-band devices like leaf01 and leaf02.
 These devices **must** be accessed via the out-of-band management server.

+### How are IP addresses Allocated?
+The [Reference Topology](#what-is-the-reference-topology) only specifies the IP addresses used in the Out-of-Band network for maximum flexibility when creating new demos.
+To see the IP address allocation for the Out-of-Band Network check the [IPAM diagram](./documentation/ipam.md)

 ### Tips on Managing the VMs in the Topology
 The topology built using this Vagrantfile does not support `vagrant halt` or